yusufozturk/panther/docs/gitbook/quick-start.md

 You're all set!
 Run `mage deploy`

+- If you use `aws-vault`, you must be authenticated with MFA.
+Otherwise, IAM role creation will fail with `InvalidClientTokenId`
 - The initial deployment will take 20-30 minutes.
 If your credentials timeout, you can safely redeploy to pick up where you left off.
 - Near the end of the deploy command, you'll be prompted for your first/last name and email to setup the first Panther user account.
 - You'll get an email from [**no-reply@verificationemail.com**](mailto:no-reply@verificationemail.com) with your temporary password.
 If you don't see it, be sure to check your spam folder.